johnnychen94/jill.py/README.md

 do anything magical, but just makes such operation even stupid.

 Using Python to install Julia?
 This is because Python has become one of the main tool for sys admins and it's available in all platforms.
-This makes a cross-platform install for Julia possible.
+This makes a cross-platform installer for Julia possible.

 Is it safe to use this?
 Yes, `jill.py` use GPG to check every tarballs after downloading. `*.dmg`/`*.pkg` for macOS and `.exe` for Windows are already singed.